ulrichschinz/taskwarrior/README.md

 **WARNING THIS IS ONLY A CONFIG FOR MY OWN FUN, MIGHT NOT WORK FOR YOU AT ALL**

 This config is actively used by me.
 There is an encrypted file in this repository, which contains my personal settings for my taskd server at home.
-Reach out, if you are really interested on these settings, or have a look at (Taskworrior docs)[https://taskwarrior.org/docs/].
+Reach out, if you are really interested on these settings, or have a look at (https://taskwarrior.org/docs/)[Taskworrior docs].

 ## Install